josherich/blog/_posts/2019-03-14-living-as-datapoints-and-an-agent.md

 # Exploitation and Exploration

   It's quite funny to see big Internet platform is [automating the exploitation](https://www.quora.com/Does-Amazon-offer-the-same-product-to-different-consumers-at-different-prices-at-the-same-time) as an optimization problem.
 User exploitation is automated without too much effort, not quite different from recommender system.
 It surly can be pushed to an extend that it fits perfectly to regulation.

+  Exploitation is so automated that platforms themselves are fragile to these attacks.
+Here is [https://www.youtube.com/watch?v=1PGm8LslEb4](a series of discussions) on how fancy algorithms easily fails in Youtube, Twitter, and Facebook.

   Exploration, somehow a feature promoted by recommender system, is exactly they are trying to prevent.
 Screen time and user's budget is limited, but they also want the attention and money pile up as high as possible.